-- Sometimes there are too many different working paper with similar ideas and the dais will ask groups to merge their working paper together. - Don't panic!
-At the beginning of the committee session, work is often done in small groups and many similar ideas are often being addressed simultaneously. - The Dais will alert each group that the papers are too similar to accept both and will ask that the groups combine and create a collaborated working paper. - By combining multiple papers, a comprehensive work is produced that will garner widespread support.
+- Sometimes there are too many working papers with similar ideas and the Dais will ask groups to merge their working paper together. - Don't panic!
+At the beginning of the committee session, work is often done in small groups and many similar ideas are often being addressed simultaneously. - The Dais will alert each group that the papers are too similar to accept both and will ask that the groups combine and create a collaborative working paper. - By combining multiple papers, a comprehensive work product is produced that will garner widespread support.